fphammerle/xrandrl/README.md

-  -e, --enabled    enabled only (does not imply --connected) -b, --backlight  outputs with backlight configurable via randr only -B, --no-backlight  outputs without backlight configurable via randr only -h, --help       show help message and exit
+  -e, --enabled    enabled only (does not imply --connected) -b, --backlight  outputs with backlight configurable via randr only -B, --no-backlight  outputs without backlight configurable via randr only -q, --quiet, --silent  do not print names of outputs -h, --help       show help message and exit
 ```